electro-smith/libDaisy/doc/md/_a4_Getting-Started-ADCs.md

-# Working With ADC
+# Getting Started - ADCs

 ADC stands for Analog to Digital Converter.
 These are used to read in a variable signal.
-These variable signals can be anything from an potentiometer, photoresistor, external control voltage, etc.
+These variable signals can be anything from a potentiometer, photoresistor, external control voltage, etc.

 On the Daisy, the ADC inputs expect a signal in the range of 0V to 3.3V, unless otherwise stated (e.g. The CV inputs on the Daisy Patch SM are set up to expect -5V to 5V, a common range for Modular Synthesizers).